 The summary of the events that made the year 2014 is presented here.
 To see the 2015 news summary, click here.

-We will distinguish between French political news on the one hand, and news on an international scale on the other.
+We will distinguish between French political news, on the one hand, and news on an international scale on the other.

 The border is porous between these two major categories, but for the sake of simplicity, we keep this separation by considering the major features of each news item.

 Rather than providing a narrative of the year 2014, the aim is to relate what mobilized the attention of the media in France and around the world during the year.

-january 10, 2014: Closer magazine revealed the relationship between President Hollande and actress Julie Gayet
+January 10, 2014: Closer magazine revealed the relationship between President Hollande and actress Julie Gayet

-january 24, 2014: François Hollande is received by the Pope at the Holy See
+January 24, 2014: François Hollande is received by the Pope at the Holy See

-february 27, 2014: the weekly Le Point broke the Bygmalion affair, which implicates the UMP
+February 27, 2014: the weekly Le Point broke the Bygmalion affair, which implicates the UMP

-march 2014: Le Canard enchaîné and Atlantico publish recordings made by Patrick Buisson without Nicolas Sarkozy’s knowledge
+March 2014: Le Canard enchaîné and Atlántico publish recordings made by Patrick Buisson without Nicolas Sarkozy’s knowledge

-march 2014: wiretaps between Nicolas Sarkozy and his lawyer Herzog lead to the Azibert affair
+March 2014: wiretaps between Nicolas Sarkozy and his lawyer Herzog lead to the Azibert affair

-march 23 and 30, 2014: municipal elections in France, favorable to the right
+March 23 and 30, 2014: municipal elections in France, favorable to the right

-april 2, 2014: new government with Manuel Valls as Prime Minister
+April 2, 2014: new government with Manuel Valls as Prime Minister

-april 18, 2014: Aquilino Morelle, political advisor to François Hollande targeted by an investigation, is removed from the government
+April 18, 2014: Aquilino Morelle, political advisor to François Hollande targeted by an investigation, is removed from the government

 may 22 to 25, 2014: European elections, marked by a success of the National Front